 It’s based on an old Japanese legend about a woman who was murdered and dismembered by some maniacal serial killer, and the police were able to locate all of her body parts except for one: her left thumb.
 Charming story, right?

-Well, with that in mind, here’s how you play the Thumb Game.
+Well, with that in mind, here’s how to play the Thumb Game.
 You and three or more friends sit in a circle, with a lit candle in the middle, and each person holds onto the thumb of the person sitting to his or her right (so you’re grasping them by the left thumb.)
 Close your eyes and repeat this chant: “Oyayubi, Oyayubi, hear our voices.
 Oyayubi, Oyayubi, grant our wish.”
 Within moments, you’ll be transported back to the mura where the murder took place.

 Look around the room and see if you can find the Japanese girl’s missing thumb.
 Don’t let go of anybody’s thumb or it will immediately be taken away to the spirit realm.
 And if you feel a bony finger tapping you on your shoulder, whatever you do, don’t turn around.
 (Doing so, we’ve been told, could have disastrous consequences.)
 You have until the candle burns out to find the missing thumb, and then you’ll return to the home where you left, and the danger will have passed.
-Hopefully everybody makes it back with all of their digits still attached.
+Hopefully, everybody makes it back with all of their digits still attached.